d3sformal/debug-infra-gentests/sandbox/02-ipc/llcap-server/README.md

 ##### Argument capture

-After instrumenting the application using the *function selection* file generated in the [call tracing](#call-tracing) stage, we seek to record and save the values of the arguments passed to the selected functions.
+After instrumenting the application using the *function selection* file generated in the [call tracing](#call-tracing) stage, we instrument the program for both of the upcoming phases: for argument capture and replacement (testing).
+During argument capture, we seek to record and save the values of the arguments passed to the selected functions.
 In this phase, we only process the user-selected functions from the previous stage.

 We utilize two types of `hooklib` functions in this phase, which are, again, inserted at the beginning of the instrumented function: